cezar-r/hyperliquid_mobile_app/REFACTOR_PLAN.md

-## Styles and Defintions
+## Refactor Plan

 DO NOT DELETE FILES WITHOUT ASKING OR I WILL FUCKING MURDER YOU

 reference example on how to modularize shared/{components|styles}
-after screens are done, move all components except components/chart/LightweightChartBridge to modals/
+move all components in src/components to ui/modals

-for each screen and component (except LightweightChartBridge) in screens/ and components/
+for eachcomponent in components/
     DO NOT CHANGE THE ORIGINAL STYLING YOU FUCKING CLANKER

     determine all components and subcomponents in the page that can be modularized